Last Updated on

 - Take a walk every hour so that you do not get cramps or uneasiness.
 Walks also help in better blood circulation.
 This can prevent the risk of blood clots.

-- When you are sleep, ensure that your position is comfortable and if possible, rest your legs in an elevated position.
+- When you are asleep, ensure that your position is comfortable and, if possible, rest your legs in an elevated position.

 - Wear comfortable clothing.
-Opt for comfortable shoes as well as these ensure that blood circulation is not obstructed.
+Opt for comfortable shoes as well, as they ensure that blood circulation is not obstructed.

 - Ensure that you take seats that face the direction of the train so that you do not feel any discomfort.

-- Carry enough tissues and anti-bacterial wipes, with you, so that you when you use the restroom, you can wipe off the seat first to avoid urinary tract infections.
+- Carry enough tissues and anti-bacterial wipes/ sprays, with you, so that you when you use the restroom, you can wipe off the seat first to avoid urinary tract infections.

 - Try to have company, preferably your spouse or any family member or a friend.
 In case, travelling alone is unavoidable, ensure that you are prepared for the solo trip.
 Do not carry too many bags.
 Since you should not lift heavy bags, carry a suitcase with wheels so that you can carry it if a porter is not available.

 - Arrive a little early so that you have enough time to be ready and board comfortably.
-It is better to find the exact departure time of the train so that you do not reach too much in advance and the wait uncomfortably at the railway station.
+It is better to find the exact departure time of the train, so that you do not reach too much in advance and have to wait uncomfortably at the railway station.